 We are an urban design office based in Zurich.
-The office was founded in 2008 and is one of the leading urban design teams in Switzerland.
-We are the current winner of the Stadtlandpreis (Swiss urban design award, supported by the universities HSR, ZHAW, the FSU and Hochparterre publishers).
+Our office was founded in 2008 and is one of the leading urban design offices in Switzerland.
+We won many awards and prizes and are current winner of the Stadtlandpreis (Swiss urban design award, supported by the universities HSR, ZHAW, the FSU and the publishing house Hochparterre).

 Our office is specialized in developing integral urban projects, especially in places with limited space, diverse usage requirements, and complex constraints.
 The combination of unconventional ideas, a sensitive approach to existing structures and pragmatic, functional and implementable solutions is our recipe for success.

 The need for interdisciplinary cooperation to achieve viable solutions is recognized.
 Here, urbanism plays an increasingly important role.
 It's not about collecting individual aspects into an overall solution, but about integral design concepts.
 In this way synergies arise in stead of conflicts.
-That's why creativity, design and thinking are at the centre of our work.
-We are in demand in Switzerland and abroad for the development of well thought-out, groundbreaking, sustainable solutions.
+Creativity, design and thinking are therefore at the center of our work.
+We are in demand at home and abroad for the development of well thought-out, pioneering, future-oriented solutions.

 We have experiences in many fields related to urban development (traffic, architecture, planning, landscape architecture, social and economic aspects, conservation of monuments): In an early stage we can already integrate all main aspects of urban development in our projects.
 For further and more detailed clarification we work with selected partners and specialists.